Updated on January 21, 2026 by Angelika Klein

 The construction of the cathedral symbolizes Charlemagne's claim to a spiritual and political renewal of the West.
 With his burial in 814 and its centuries-long function as the coronation church of the Roman-German kings and emperors, Aachen became a central place of remembrance and power in Europe.
 The Cathedral Treasury preserves artefacts of exceptional archaeological, aesthetic and historical value that make this significance visible to this day.

-Meaning: Aachen Cathedral is a central place in European history.
+Aachen Cathedral is of central importance to European history.
 It combines architecture, claim to power, religious practice and cultural tradition to form an exceptionally dense historical ensemble - and is thus exemplary of Europe's early self-image.

-The core of Aachen Cathedral is the Palatinate Chapel, which are 795 under Charlemagne who made Aachen his preferred residence.
-After his death in 814, he was buried in the cathedral.
-The central building is clearly based on late antique and Byzantine models, in particular the San Vitale in Ravenna, which Karl presumably knew himself.
+The core of Aachen Cathedral is the Palatinate Chapel, built around 795 under Charlemagne..
+Aachen was Charlemagne's preferred residence.
+After his death in 814, he was buried there.
+The central building is clearly based on late antique and Byzantine models, in particular San Vitale in Ravenna, which Karl presumably knew himself.

 In the Middle Ages, Aachen developed into one of the most important political centers of the empire.
-Between 936 and 1531 were here 30 Roman-German kings crowned - a ritual that underlines the outstanding position of the city and its cathedral.
+Between 936 and 1531 , 30 Roman-German kings were crowned here, underlining the outstanding position of the city and its cathedral.

-Today's cathedral is the result of many construction phases: Gothic extensions, Baroque furnishings and Historicist additions are built around the Carolingian Palatine Chapel, making Aachen Cathedral a unique cathedral. architectural ensemble spanning more than 1,200 years.
+Today's cathedral is the result of many construction phases over more than 1,200 years: Gothic extensions, Baroque furnishings, and historicist additions surround the Carolingian palace chapel, making Aachen Cathedral a unique architectural ensemble.

-The central space of the cathedral is designed as an octagon and is enclosed by a hexagonal ambulatory - an unusual spatial concept for the Carolingian period north of the Alps.
-The complex draws on late antique and Byzantine models such as San Vitale in Ravenna, but translates them into a clearly structured, monumental form.
-This architecture was intended to reflect Charlemagne's claim to be in the tradition of the Roman emperors and at the same time to establish a new order for the Christian West.
+The central room of the cathedral is designed as an octagon, and is surrounded by a sixteen-sided gallery.
+This spatial concept, which is unusual for the Carolingian period north of the Alps, testifies to a high level of architectural and engineering expertise.
+The complex draws on late antique and Byzantine models such as San Vitale in Ravenna , but translates them into a clearly structured, monumental form.
+The architecture illustrates Charlemagne's claim to stand in the tradition of the Roman emperors, and at the same time, to establish a new order for the Christian West.

 Aachen Cathedral, Carolingian octagon with Barbarossa chandelier - angiestravelroutes.com